atharaq/atharaq.github.io/discrete/lesson2.md

 ## Algorithms and P vs NP

 Computer science is the study of algorithms.
-If you have taken CS1 or CS2, you likely know, at least informally, what the term *algorithm* means (informally, a general "recipe" or list of instructions for solving a problem).
-But our discussion of satisfiability very much hinted at the fact that there is a general algorithm to solve any satisfiability question: make a truth table, and then check whether there is any row in which the formula evaluates to "T".
+If you have taken CS1 (and definitely if you took CS2), you likely know, at least informally, what the term *algorithm* means (informally, a general "recipe" or list of instructions for solving a problem).
+Our discussion of satisfiability hinted at the fact that there is a general algorithm to solve any satisfiability question: make a truth table, and then check whether there is any row in which the formula evaluates to "T".

 In computer science, when we study a problem, there are two questions we can ask about that problem: